 When prosecution is appropriate in merged proceedings, a single combined examiner’s action will be prepared.
 Each action will contain the control number of the two proceedings on every page.
 A single action cover form (having both control numbers penned in at the top) will be provided by the examiner to the clerical staff.
 The clerical staff will copy the action cover form, and then use the PALM printer to print the appropriate data (A) on the original for the first request and (B) on the copy for the second request.
 Each requester will receive a copy of the action and both action cover forms, with the transmission form PTOL-465 placed on top of the package.
 The patent owner will get a copy of both action cover forms and the action itself.

-When a “Notice Of Intent To Issue Ex Parte Reexamination Certificate” (NIRC) is appropriate, plural notices will be printed.
+When a “Notice Of Intent To Issue Ex Parte Reexamination Certificate” (NIRC) is appropriate, a notice will be printed for the merged proceeding and scanned into the files of the merged proceeding.
 Both reexamination files will then be processed.
-The TC or the CRU should prepare the file of the concurrent proceedings in the manner specified in MPEP § 2287 before release to Office of * > Data Management < .
+The TC or the CRU should prepare the file of the concurrent proceedings in the manner specified in MPEP § 2287 before release to Office of Data Management.

 The above guidelines should be extended to those situations where more than two requests for reexamination are filed for a single patent.